nextensio/docs/content/en/Configurations/hosts/_index.md

 contractor, vendor, or partner), and each route specifies a different value to match.
 Checking for user role (or any other attributes) is therefore for fine-tuning the selection.

-Now let's consider the case where route attributes for our host have been specified as shown below:
+Now let's consider the case where route attributes for our app have been specified as shown below:

-Host = appx.awesomecustomr.com
+App = appx.awesomecustomr.com
 Attribute	Route="aws"	  Route="gcp"		Route="deny"
 --------------------------------------------------------------------------
 typeAllowed	"employee"	  "employee"		"vendor", "partner"